matteodegobbi/vault/InferentialStatistics/formule.md

 1. If there is a sufficient statistic for $\theta$ then the MLE is a function of a sufficient statistic (and MLE will also be suffcient).
 2. The MLE is equivariant, if $\tau=g(\theta)$ for any function $g$ then $\tau = g(\hat\theta)$
 3. MLE is consistent ($\hat\theta \to^P\theta$)
-4. MLE is asymptotically efficient (explantion in pdf)
+4. MLE is asymptotically efficient (explanation in pdf)
 5. MLE is asymptotically normal, $\frac{\hat\theta-\theta}{\sqrt{\text{var}(\hat\theta)}}\to^{d}\mathcal N(0,1)$ for $n\to\infty$

 Property 5. tells us that: